-Scald burns are the leading cause of injury from microwave ovens.

--PURCHASE a microwave oven that has the label of an independent testing laboratory.
+--PURCHASE a mircrowave oven that has the label of an independent testing laboratory.
 Make sure to complete and return the product registration card.
 This way the manufacturer can reach you if there is a recall on the product.

---PLUG the microwave oven directly into the wall outlet--never use an extension cord.
+--PLUG the microwave oven directly into the wall outlet--never use an extention cord.